andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 :::

 :::caution
-Random tests require a reference solution in the submission tests.
-You can delete the submission test and preloaded files to prevent them from being read programmatically by submitted code.
+Random tests require a reference solution to be in the submission tests.
+You can delete the submission test and preloaded files to prevent them from being viewed programmatically by submitted code.

-Use caution with protected access tokens and other sensitive information in this files.
+Use caution with protected access tokens and other sensitive information in these files.
 :::

 ### Hidden Tests